Certified & Irreversible Data Destruction

 Compliance & Certification

-Every erasure or destruction process is fully documented and accompanied by an individually numbered, serial-linked certificate with secure archive retention.
+Every erasure and destruction process is fully documented and issued as One Certificate of Destruction (CoD) per Chain-Of-Custody order, with secure archive retention.

 • Compliant with GDPR data protection requirements